poptamasvasile/transcript_interview_volga/README.md

 ### Exceptions for error handling

 Each failure mode raises a distinct exception type — `FileNotFoundError` for missing files, `ValueError` for unsupported formats, and `RuntimeError` for API failures.
-This follows Python conventions and lets callers handle each case differently, for example retrying on a `RuntimeError` but not on a `ValueError`.

 ### Timestamps in milliseconds internally

 AssemblyAI returns timestamps in milliseconds, and `get_segments()` preserves that.
 Conversion to seconds happens only at the display layer, when printing.
 Keeping internal data in the API's native unit avoids precision loss and makes it obvious when a conversion is happening.

-### API key loaded from environment

-The API key is read from a `.env` file via `python-dotenv` rather than being embedded in the source.
-This keeps secrets out of version control, lets the same code run against different accounts in different environments, and follows standard twelve-factor configuration practice.
-A `.env.example` file documents which variables the project expects.